klee/klee.github.io/build-llvm11.md

    KLEE supports multiple different constraint solvers.
 You must install at least one to build KLEE.

    * [STP](https://github.com/stp/stp) Historically KLEE was built around STP so support for this solver is the most stable.
 For build instructions, see [here]({{site.baseurl}}/build-stp).
    * [Z3](https://github.com/z3prover/z3) is another solver supported by KLEE that is reasonably stable.
 You should use Z3 version ≥ 4.4.
+Z3 is packaged by [many distributions](https://repology.org/project/z3/versions).
 For build instructions, see [here](https://github.com/Z3Prover/z3/blob/master/README.md).
    * [metaSMT](https://github.com/agra-uni-bremen/metaSMT) supports
      various solvers, including Boolector, CVC4, STP, Z3 and Yices.
 We recommend branch v4.rc1 (`git clone -b v4.rc1 ...`).
 For build instructions, see [here](https://github.com/agra-uni-bremen/metaSMT).